M-Kruse/GitRecycle/README.md

 # GitRecycle

-This is a project to test the idea of creating a recycle bin for public github repos in order to find ones that are either deleted or went from public to private in a short timeframe, such as in the case of an accident or forced removal.
+This is a project to test the idea of creating a recycle bin for public github repos in order to find ones that are either deleted or went from public to private in a timeframe, such as in the case of an accident or forced removal.
 This is the original idea, it may flux a bit.

 # How it works